 You may see a competitive marching band performing in a parade, but that is child’s play compared to what they do in competition.

 I marched in my high school’s competitive marching band for six years, beginning in seventh grade.
-I played a variety of drums in the drum line because I had switched over from flute to bassoon when playing in orchestra, but you can’t play the bassoon while marching.
+I played a variety of drums in the drum line because I had switched over from flute to bassoon when playing in the orchestra, but you can’t play the bassoon while marching.
 So during marching band season, I needed a new instrument to play.

 Drums were the easiest to learn.

-During my six years with the band, we marched in the Macy’s Thanksgiving Day Parade, The Rose Bowl Parade, and down Main Street in Disney Land.
+During my six years with the band, we marched in Macy’s Thanksgiving Day Parade, The Rose Bowl Parade, and down Main Street in Disney Land.
 We performed the halftime show for the New England Patriots in Foxboro Stadium twice.
 We were Massachusetts state champions for all six years, and we won the New England championship twice.

 My high school took the marching band very seriously.